Skip to main content

 SavvyCAN

 SavvyCAN is an open-source, cross-platform CAN bus analysis tool with a graphical user interface.
-SavvyCAN is mainly used as a reverse engineering tool while offering features such as logging, graphing, fuzzing etc. It is popular for automotive and industrial CAN analysis.
+SavvyCAN is mainly used as a reverse engineering tool while offering features such as logging, graphing, fuzzing, etc. It is popular for automotive and industrial CAN analysis.

 The current main release of SavvyCAN does not support gs_usb devices on Windows (it uses socketCAN on Linux).
 There is currently a Pull Request to add support, but it is still awaiting final review.
 Once merged, full support will be available.
 Until then, a Windows version supporting the CAN Bus Debugger tool is available here.